 1. Control the central part of the board

-If you observe very closely, you will find that all the master chess players always maintain control on the central part of the checkered board.
+If you observe very closely, you will find that all the master chess players always maintain control on the central part of the chess board.
 It is the place where all the pieces will eventually move and occupy positions.
 If you lose the central part, you will not be able to move your pieces and the opponent will win.
 This is the first rule for beginner’s chess.

 2. Developing pieces faster